mindkin/hourfleet/docs/api.md

 These tokens cannot be used to permit participation in using or owning of cars, etc.

+These tokens expire and cannot be renewed. (default expiry 15mins)

-The OAuth2.0 flow that implements this kind of authorization is called the '[Client Credentials Flow](https://medium.com/@darutk/diagrams-and-movies-of-all-the-oauth-2-0-flows-194f3c3ade85)'
+The OAuth2.0 flow that implements this kind of authorization is called the '[Client Credentials](https://medium.com/@darutk/diagrams-and-movies-of-all-the-oauth-2-0-flows-194f3c3ade85)' grant.

 ### Delegated Authorization